Updated on October 24, 2018

 Human Services: It’s not just about social work anymore.

 There is a growing need for people in a variety of helping professions.

-Individuals who recognize the importance of working with people, serving them and meeting their needs are often drawn to human services to enhance their abilities to help others, take management roles in organizations or even start their own nonprofit.
-Although many jobs are in the nonprofit sector, often in well-paid positions, employee and human services positions in private and government organizations are also in demand.
+Individuals who recognize the importance of working with people, visit this serving them and meeting their needs are often drawn to human services to enhance their abilities to help others, take management roles in organizations or even start their own nonprofit.
+Although many jobs are in the nonprofit sector, generic often in well-paid positions, employee and human services positions in private and government organizations are also in demand.

 Did you know that social and human services are among the most rapidly growing occupations?